germal/OpenCVB/README.md

 19. Options for each algorithm are presented by the algorithm itself and are automatically part of the algorithm task.
-A Multiple-Document Interface (MDI) window shows all the options in a single window as cascading windows.
+A Multiple-Document Interface

+    1.  window shows all the options in a single window as cascading windows.
         The sliders (or trackbars) are on the left side of the MDI window while checkboxes and radio buttons are on the right.

 20. With multiple tasks for camera, user interface, and algorithm, there is no guarantee that all 4 images are for the same instant.
 However, the left and